Postcatlab/postcat/src/workbench/node/server/README.md

 # eo-test-server
+Only deploy in web server.

-Recieve eoapi tes config and response http result
+Recieve eoapi test config and response http result

 > This service does not automatically install dependencies,please install it manually